suren-atoyan/react-pwa/README.md

 #### Service Worker

-In the production application will be used service worker and workbox provided by CRA, plus we "listen" to changes, and in case of new build, the user will get a notification about the new version of the application (app is updatable).
+In the production application there will be used service worker and workbox provided by CRA, plus we "listen" to changes, and in case of new build, the user will get a notification about the new version of the application (app is updatable).

 <img src="./public/images/readme/sw.update.png" width="300" title="SW update">